JensRantil/jensrantil.github.io/content/posts/2023-10-04_mean-time-to-recovery.md

 latencies, we should be using _percentiles_ when analyzing recovery times.
 A recovery time is just a latency to fix something, but usually in minutes/hours instead of milliseconds/seconds.
-We want to be able to know that the recovery time for 95% of all incidents is being reduced.
-Mean does not say anything about that.
+We want to be able to know that the recovery time for 95% of all incidents is being reduced; Mean does not say anything about that.

-So why is MTTR used in the first place and not PTTR (Percentile Time To Recover - remember where you heard it first!)?
+So why is MTTR used in the first place and not PTTR (Percentile of Time To Recover)?
 Probably because a mean is so much easier to calculate.
 DORA metrics are gathered from lots of companies, and [percentiles are hard][mean-vs-median].